Coinversable/validana-client/README.md

 The Validana Client (This package)
 ==================================
 The Validana Client repository contains components needed for interacting with the Validana Server through a WebSocket.
 It is not meant to be run standalone, but for convenience a html file is included to demo basic functions.
 It can either be installed as an npm package (dependency: "validana-client":"git+ssh://git@github.com:Coinversable/validana-client.git", also suitable for Node.js) or bundle.js can be included as script on the webpage, in which case everything will be available under window.Validana.
+If used as a package in a browser environment it requires the streams and crypto packages to be available (`node: {crypto: true, stream: true}` in webpack config).
 The Validana Client assumes an es6 compatible environment.
 In case es5 needs to be supported polyfills should be used, however transpiling is not needed.

 Setup Development environment
 -----------------------------